Skip to main content

 A.R.S. § 14-6201(7)(a)

-This definition also covers informal trust accounts, sometimes called "Totten trusts," where a party names a beneficiary through the account terms rather than through a separate trust document.
+This definition also covers informal trust accounts, sometimes called "Totten trusts."
+In that type of account, a party names a beneficiary through the account terms rather than through a separate trust document.
 If the only trust property is the money in the account, it qualifies as a POD designation under this statute.

 This page provides general legal information about Arizona statutes and is not legal advice.
 For guidance on how this law applies to your situation, speak with a qualified attorney.